jflum/jflum.github.io/project3.md

 ## UI Design

 After starting the program, the user is presented with a difficulty selection menu.
 This sets the range of possible answers.
-For the purposes of this demonstration, I have selected ‘Novice’ which represents integers 1 through 100 (Fig.1).
+For the purposes of this demonstration, I have selected ‘Standard’ which represents integers 1 through 100 (Fig.1).
 Note that all answers are non-zero, and thus guessing this value will allow the player to give up.

 ![screenshot](images/p3f1.jpg)
 *Figure 1.
 Selecting game difficulty (number range).*